Skip to content

 • easier to read than the original,

-• supporting three-way comparison operator.
+• supporting three-way comparison operator,

 Performance

-Generally speaking, platunus is slower than cpp-btree by approximately 13%, but is faster than std::(multi)set and std::(multi)map by approximately 59% (the values are median and the order of B-tree is 65 (default)).
-However, forwarding an iterator of platanus is extremely faster than doing that of STL, while FIFO of platanus is slower than that of STL by approximately 19%.
-So, you should check how much the performance is improved.
+However, platunus is faster than std::(multi)set and std::(multi)map by approximately 59% (the values are median and the order of B-tree is 65 (default)).
+Forwarding an iterator of platanus is extremely faster than doing that of STL, while FIFO of platanus is slower than that of STL by approximately 19%.
+So, you should select an appropriate one matching your use case.

 Limitation and caveats